sst/guide/_chapters/create-a-route-that-redirects.md

 date: 2017-02-02 00:00:00
 lang: en
 redirect_from: /chapters/create-a-hoc-that-checks-auth.html
 description: In our React.js app we want to redirect users to the login page if they are not logged in and redirect them away from the login page if they are logged in.
-To do so we are going to use the Redirect component from React Router v4.
+To do so we are going to use the Redirect component and useLocation hook from React Router.
+While, the session will be stored in our app Context using the useContext hook.
 comments_id: create-a-route-that-redirects/47
 ref: create-a-route-that-redirects
 ---